 AVI stands for Audio Video Interleaved.
 AVI is a video and audio file format used to store audio and/or video information digitally for playback purposes.
 AVI format enjoys built-in support in all the Microsoft’s Windows platform.
 AVI files have file extension .avi.
 Apart from Windows OS, AVI format is supported by all the major platforms.
 AVI works as a container to hold videos and audios created and compressed using several codecs like DivX and XviD.
-In this article, we have analyzed the pros and cons of AVI file format along with a small introduction to its history, structure, and conversion.
+In this article, we have analyzed AVI pros and cons along with a small introduction to its history, structure, and conversion.

 AVI video file format became swept up in the rise of the Internet, allowing individuals to share video files.
 Today, AVI file format remains one of the most popular among different video formats.
 Both amateurs and professionals alike rely on it for video production.